 VA – That’s a tricky question.
 All the materials referring to the various charges have been combined in a single case.
 The evidence referring to the first case, therefore, is to be found in the materials of the second case.
 By law, the entire case should be forwarded to the Court of Cassation in St Petersburg.
 Together with the sentence passed yesterday and the annulled acquittals.

-Probably, therefore, we shall first have to go to the Court of Cassation and attempt to change the ruling of the Supreme Court of Karelia.
+Probably, therefore, we shall first have to go to the Court of Cassation and attempt to change the ruling of the High Court of Karelia.
 If the case reaches the court of first instance, the Petrozavodsk City Court, then we shall have to go there.